dmarks2/maven-archetypes-catalog-plugin/readme.md

 Additionally you have to manually configure the path to the `plugin.xml` in the module settings.
 Best practice would be to point to `target/classes`.

-At last, you have to configure an IntelliJ IDEA SDK as the project SDK (instead of a java SDK).
+At last, you have to create an IntelliJ IDEA SDK and provide the name of the SDK in the property `intellij.idea.sdk.name` (probably in a maven profile).

 Extensions